whitehorse-technology/Dengage.Framework/README.md

 ```

+### Note : While sending push notifications, Dengage senders puts a messageSource to the message payload.
+Notification messages will handle if messageSource has the value of DENGAGE.

 ## 2. Add Required Code

 Navigate to the AppDelegate file and add the following ```Dengage``` initialization code to ```didFinishLaunchingWithOptions```.